atgeo/kalenda/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display the Catholic liturgical calendar on WordPress themes using a native block, powered by the LitCal API.
+Display the Catholic liturgical calendar on WordPress using a native block, powered by the LitCal API.

 == Description ==